Foundation / Corporation

 - Arranging a Matson-paid trucker to deliver the Ka Ipu ‘Aina container to the cleanup site.

 - Arranging for a Matson-paid trucker to pick up the container and deliver it to the disposal facility.
-Note: Members of the nonprofit group are responsible for traveling independently to the disposal facility and unloading the bagged trash and other debris from the container.
+Note: Members of the nonprofit group are responsible for traveling in their own vehicle to the disposal facility and unloading the bagged trash and other debris from the container.

 - Arranging for a Matson-paid trucker to return the container to the company.